Boris Johnson faces court hearing for Brexit 'lies'

 "I do not accept the application is vexatious."

-In her 14-page decision, the judge said: "This is an unusual and exceptional application with a considerable public interest and it is right that full reasons are provided."
+In her 14-page decision, the judge added: "This is an unusual and exceptional application with a considerable public interest and it is right that full reasons are provided."

+Conservative MP Jacob Rees-Mogg, who backs Johnson for the leadership, said the accuracy of the £350 million claim was not a matter for the courts.

+"Politicising justice is a really bad idea and it's actually what happens in totalitarian regimes where people get prosecuted for free speech," the hardcore Brexiteer said.